The sixth of an eight-day exploration of what it means to live life as a gift. Inspired by Br. David Steindl-Rast's meditation, A Grateful Day.

 In Teaching Gratefulness, Br.
 David writes “Yes, it is indeed possible to teach and learn gratefulness.
 A good starting point is surprise.
 We can cultivate surprise at waking up to another day, surprise at whatever the weather happens to be that day, surprise that there is anything rather than nothing!”

-If we can be surprised, it implies that we are open to the fact that there is a lot more going on, and a lot more possible than our sometimes limited capacities can even imagine.
-In cultivating a greater availability to the experience of surprise and wonder, we open the door to gratefulness, awe and hope.
+Taking nothing for granted, it could be said that we are always available to surprise.
+We are open to the fact that there is a lot more going on, and a lot more possible than our sometimes limited capacities can even imagine.
+In cultivating a greater availability to the experience of surprise and wonder, we open the door to gratefulness, awe, and hope.

 In the recognition that gratefulness can be practiced and learned and that surprise can be an effective first step in that learning, we invite you today to: